 Everyone is different, but some folks’ hands feel quickly fatigued when they are in the early stages of playing.
 This comes from gripping Coda too tightly in an attempt to seal the tone holes.
 What you’ll discover after a while is that a relaxed grip with correct finger positioning is what works instead of a tight grip, but that too will come with practice.

 If it’s specifically the upper chamber that’s giving you a problem at first, here are a couple of suggestions.
 One, you can play just the lower chamber at first.
 It has plenty of range to get started.
 You can add on the upper chamber when you feel confident with the lower chamber.
-Two, realize that it is the inner “half” of the divided tone holes that controls the upper octave, so perhaps slide your finger tips a little more toward the center of the instrument.
+Two, remember that the inner “halves” of the divided tone holes control the upper chamber, so try sliding your finger tips a little more toward the center of Coda if your upper chamber doesn’t sound right.